 Cabomba typically thrives in deep, low-velocity areas and will be planted in the most suitable locations in the Old Channel LTBG and ERPA reaches.
 Cabomba will be planted using stem cuttings and/ or with individual rooted plants.
 Stemmed cuttings will be collected from the New Channel and/ or the Spring-fed pool where Cabomba is abundant.
 The cuttings will be bundled into fist-sized bundles wrapped with rubber bands to keep bundles together.
 The Cabomba cutting bundles are typically 12 to 32 inches in length and will be planted at a depth of 2/3 their length, if possible, in soft, silty sediment.
 This planting depth prevents Cabomba from loosening and floating away and ensures multiple nodes are buried to encourage maximum development of root structure.
-Rooted Cabomba is abundant.
-The rooted plants will be dug up individually from areas where Cabomba is abundant.
-The rooted plants will then be planted in a grid-pattern at 1ft centers.
+Rooted Cabomba will also be utilized for planting.
+Rooted plants will be dug up individually from areas where Cabomba is abundant.
+The rooted plants will then be planted individually into silty streambed substrate.
+Both the stemmed cuttings and rooted plants will be planted in a grid-pattern at 1ft centers.